rlacher/allianz-sentiment-challenge/README.md

 ## Key Features

-- **Fetch Comments:** Retrieves the 25 most recent comments from a specified subfeddit, optionally sorted by polarity.
+- **Retrieve Comments:** Fetches the 25 most recent comments from a chosen subfeddit.
 - **Analyse Sentiment:** Classifies comments as *positive* or *negative* using a sentiment model.
-- **Structured Output:** Returns comment text, polarity scores and sentiment labels in JSON format.
+- **Structured Output:** Delivers clear, well-formatted JSON responses with sentiment data.
+- **Filtering & Sorting:** Filters comments by time and sorts by polarity or date for tailored results.
-- **FastAPI-Based:** Built with a lightweight, high-performance RESTful API framework.
+- **FastAPI-Based:** Built with a lightweight, high-performance RESTful API framework for scalability.
 - **Modular Design:** Separates routing and service logic for clarity and testability.
-- **Containerised Setup:** Easily reproducible, isolated setup using Docker Compose.
+- **Containerised Setup:** Provides a consistent, reproducible setup using Docker Compose.
 - **Automated Tests:** Includes unit and integration tests to strengthen API resilience.
-- **CI Integration:** Runs linting and tests automatically on every commit for code quality assurance.
+- **CI Integration:** Automates linting and testing on every commit, reinforcing code quality.

 ## Run with Docker (Recommended)